Alexandre Barbera-Ivanoff: Biography

 The compulsory military service gave him a unique experiment: Painter in the Earth Army.

 He carried out with success frescoes, in particular in the Palace of King Mohammed VI in Marrakech (Morocco).

 On September 9, 2005 in Saint-Malo, France, Alexandre Barberà-Ivanoff made public his Proclamation on Essentialisme Artistique.

-He realised portraits of characters as corsairs, for example this one of Jean-Marie Le Pen, in 2006.
+He realised portraits of characters as corsairs, for example one of Jean-Marie Le Pen, in 2006.

-His main work was exposed in June 2010, in the European Parliament of Strasbourg.
+His main work was exposed in June 2010, in the European Parliament of Strasbourg and in 2017, Villa Aurélienne, Fréjus.